Men Rock Pink

 Published in the Memphis Daily News on Friday, October 27, 2017

-Jennifer Dow, Director of Client Services You've heard geese flying overhead - they're noisy, right?
+You’ve heard geese flying overhead – they’re noisy, right?
 Apparently, the noisy ones are in the back encouraging the ones in the front to keep going.
-Today we're making some noise and sending out some encouragement to...
+Today we’re making some noise and sending out some encouragement to employees who are in the front of our flock.
+We want to encourage them to keep up the great work and fly high.

 AB Jets has earned the prestigious ARG/US Platinum rating (highest possible) for eight consecutive years - a rating claimed by less than 5% of operators in the world.